rvkmr6466/Interview-Prep/javascript, Angular & Node interview questions.md

 ```
 ## Q. How memory management works in Node.js?
 Node.js uses the V8 JavaScript engine, which handles memory management automatically through garbage collection.
 The memory is divided into the heap (for objects) and the stack (for function calls).
 The garbage collector reclaims memory occupied by objects that are no longer reachable.

 Understanding memory management in Node.js involves being aware of how memory is allocated and released.
 While V8 handles much of this automatically, developers should avoid practices that lead to memory leaks.

+Node.js provides tools for monitoring memory usage, such as `process.memoryUsage()`, which returns information about memory consumption.
+Developers can also use the `--max-old-space-size` flag to adjust the maximum memory allocated for the heap.

 #### Best Practices for Memory Management